Leg0shii/Task-Modeller/README.md

 #### Bugs
 - [ ] dont switch toolbar when on misc/conn and selecting window
 - [ ] check entered values on creation
+- [ ] only comments when project is created
+- [ ] init project only when init steps are done